 Playful – Dogs will bark at you to get your attention and if they want to play with you.
 In this kind of stance, your dog’s body is more relaxed, soft, and its tail will be wagging endlessly.

 Anxious – Your dogs can get super anxious too.
 They will show signs of nervousness, anxiety and will be super clingy when you’re about to leave.
 These can be signs of separation anxiety.
 You’ll know once you get home.
-Your lonely dogs might destroy some of your things in your home.
+Your lonely dogs might destroy some of the things in your home.

 Begging for Food or Getting Ready to Steal – Do you observe that sometimes your dogs are around your table while you’re eating?
 Do you also notice that they sit like a good boy while licking their lips?
 It’s pretty obvious that they’re after your food.
 Some of your dogs might even jump up onto the table, whine or bark at you.
 We suggest just ignoring this bad behavior if you don’t want to share every meal with your pets.
 However, if ignoring is difficult for you, bring your pooches to another room while you finish your meal.